 Some free antivirus programs have received excellent scores in independent testing labs like AV-Test and AV-Comparatives.

-The free versions of Avast and AVG antivirus received the Outstanding Product Award from the AV-Comparatives test.
-According to Real-World Protection Test July-August 2022, both Avast and AVG blocked 100% of threats and had very few false positives.
+The free versions of Avast and AVG antivirus received the Top-Rated Product Award for 2022 from the AV-Comparatives test.
+According to the Real-World Protection Test Feb-May 2023, both Avast and AVG blocked 99.8% of threats and had few false positives.

 Do I need an antivirus if I have Microsoft Defender?